anthonyringoet/readable-random/README.md

 Gives back a human readable 'random' string.
 Like Jsbin flavor url's.

-I made this to get acquainted with grunt together with node modules.
-Tell me what i'm doing wrong!

 ## Getting Started
 Install the module with: `npm install readable-random`